 Whether you wish to gain awareness, attract your first clients, or build authority in your niche, it is crucial to know what makes your audience tick.
-Look at the signs of other businesses in the industry and think about how to differentiate your symbol from those.
+Before you start creating your company logo, look at the signs of other businesses in the industry and think about how to differentiate your symbol from those.

 Time to think about your logotype format.
 There are basically three kinds to choose from:

 Before selecting a format or a combination thereof, it makes sense to play around with very different ideas.
 The team can fill some notebook pages with rough sketches or utilize one of the online logo makers.
 The latter create a logo design for startups by automatically matching graphics with text.
 A nice, free and easy-to-use tool for testing ideas, but be careful using the results; such automatically generated marks, like clip art, can be copied by others too easily.